I know finding an outfit for a night-out, to go for a...

 This article contains information about debt solutions available in England, Wales and Northern Ireland.
 Scotland residents have a similar debt solution known as a protected trust deed.
 Before considering an IVA as a debt solution, please make sure you fully understand the risks involved when entering an IVA.

-One of the pluses of choosing an IVA as a debt solution is that once it’s approved creditors can no longer make contact with you to chase the debt.
+One of the pluses of choosing an IVA as a debt solution is that once it’s approved creditors can no longer make contact with you to chase your debts.

 After all you’ve entered a legal agreement that creditors have approved in order to repay a percentage of what’s owed based on what you can afford.

-Once the individual voluntary arrangement (IVA) is approved you might still get some creditor contact for the following few months.
+Once your individual voluntary arrangement (IVA) is approved you might still get some creditor contact during the first few months.
 This could include calls from a creditor’s collection department chasing the debt.
+If bailiffs are trying to recover what you owe, they may contact you during this time.

-This is because it takes time for your creditors to update their records, and all you need to do is tell the collection agent that your IVA has been approved and then direct the creditor to us.
+This is because it takes time for your creditors to update their records.
+All you need to do is tell them you have an approved IVA and then direct the creditor to us, or your IVA provider.
 You don’t need to discuss anything else with them.

 In time, these calls will stop.
 We usually recommend allowing your creditors a period of up to three months to update their computer systems with your IVA details.

-Again, early on in the IVA creditors may still not have updated their systems and letters may still pop through your letterbox.
+Again, in the early days after your IVA is approved, creditors may still not have updated their systems and letters may still pop through your letterbox.
 Often these letters are computer generated and until the systems are updated there is little that can be done.

 As your IVA is approved and there’s no other action that creditors can take we’d recommend that you ignore any empty threats in these letters.
 You can keep them for your records or dispose of them accordingly.
 There’s no need to call a creditor about these letters and they will usually cease within three months.